IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {: #how-to-use-mdms}
 {: faq}

-Use the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external} to submit your request.
-When your request is approved and processed, the next available device or devices are configured and sent to you based on your network and shipping information.
+Use the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog/mass-data-migration ) to submit your request.
+After you submit your request, a member of the Mass Data Migration team will reach out to you or your IBM Client Representative to confirm the order.
+When your request is confirmed and processed, the next available device or devices are configured and sent to you based on your network and shipping information.

 ## Who should use {{site.data.keyword.mdms_short}}?
 {: #who-uses-mdms}